MadScie254/phase-4-project/README.md

 ## Dataset

-We used two datasets in this project:
+I used two datasets in this project:

 1. **twitter_data.csv**: This dataset contains raw Twitter data, including tweet text and other relevant information.